OpenPj/activiti-sdk/README.md

 Stop all the Docker containers with:

  * `mvn docker:stop`

+Considering that the Activiti Admin should be built just once, you can skip the build and packaging process for it (WAR and Docker container) with the `skip.admin` Maven profile as the following:

+ * `mvn clean install docker:build docker:start -Pskip.admin`

 # Activiti Extensions JAR Module

-Folder structure is based on the same APS project classpath:
+Folder structure is based on the Activiti project classpath:
+ * `org.activiti.app.extension.conf`: put here your custom configuration classes for Activiti App
+ * `org.activiti.app.extension.bean`: put here your custom Spring beans (delegates etc.) for Activiti App
+ * `org.activiti.rest.conf`: put here your custom Spring beans (delegates etc.) for Activiti Rest
+ * `classpath:activiti-custom-context.xml`: put here your custom Spring context for Activiti Rest
  * `/activiti-extensions-jar/src/test/resources/apps`: contains your own Activiti applications extracted
  * `/activiti-extensions-jar/src/test/java`: put here your unit and integration tests